top of page

 Before starting training, set up a calm and safe space for your dog.
 This helps reduce stress and makes learning easier.
 Here are some tips:

-Reward calm behavior with treats or praise immediately.
+• Reward calm behaviour with treats or praise immediately.

 A calm environment helps your dog focus and builds positive associations with training.